-Women are so often sent the message that weight loss is a matter of will power.
-It isn’t!
+The worst part is that these women have been told so often that weight loss is a matter of will power, so they blame themselves.
+But the truth is, willpower is not the problem.
 Trust me when I say that if it was that simple, there would be no need for the myriad weight loss programs out there, and women wouldn’t be spending billions of dollars each year trying to shed those stubborn pounds.

 Weight loss is complicated and individual.
-That’s why one program won’t work for everyone.
-What goes on inside your body is so very unique, and different than what’s going on for anyone else.
+No one program will work for everyone.
+Your body, and what goes on inside it, is so very unique, and different from what’s going on for anyone else.
 Every single person alive has a distinct biochemistry, and if you don’t know what yours looks like, it can be nearly impossible to meet the goals you set for yourself.

 Hormones are a major piece of this puzzle.
 Hormones send messages about everything that’s going on in your body to your brain.
 And if the messages aren’t accurate, your body may hit the brakes on weight loss in a noble – but unnecessary – attempt to protect itself.

-I’ve written about hormones a lot, but let’s take a closer look at how hormonal imbalances are connected to weight loss – and what you can do to shift the balance and start losing weight!
+I have so much information about hormones in my health library.
+This article is a specific look at how hormonal imbalances are connected to weight loss – and what you can do to shift the balance and start losing weight!

 Hormones are chemical messengers that let your brain know what your body needs – including how fast your metabolism needs to work, and how much fat you need to store for leaner times.
-But here’s the problem — those messages often get distorted, and your body ends up holding on to fat even when you’re survival isn’t threatened.
+But here’s the problem — those messages often get distorted, and your body ends up holding on to fat even when there’s no threat to survival.

 The levels of specific hormones circulating through your body can vary hour to hour – or even minute to minute, depending on the signals your brain is receiving.
 Different levels of hormones are released at different times of day, and change throughout your menstrual cycle as well.

-As we age, some hormones naturally decrease, which isn’t a problem on its own.
+As we age, some hormone levels naturally decrease, which isn’t a problem on its own.
 Difficulties begin when the levels are out of balance with each other.
-Ratios between certain hormones are important, and if the balance is off weight loss becomes incredibly difficult no matter what you do!
+Ratios between certain hormones are important.
+If the balance of these hormones is off, weight loss becomes incredibly difficult no matter what you do!

-Hormone production begins with the HPA (hyothalamic-pituitary-adrenal) axis, and so many things can go wrong right from the very beginning of the process.
-That’s why it’s so important to look for the root cause of weight loss resistance instead of taking drastic measures to try and drop the weight.
+Hormone production begins with the HPA (hyothalamic-pituitary-adrenal) axis.
+Right from the beginning, there are multiple things that can go wrong.
+That’s why it’s so important to look for the root cause of weight loss resistance instead of taking drastic measures to try and drop your weight.
 That weight is a symptom – and you need to know what caused the gain in the first place if you want the interventions you choose to be effective.

-Cortisolis one of the biggest problems when it comes to hormonal imbalance.
-When cortisol levels are skewed, so many other hormones are impacted as well.
+When it comes to hormonal imbalance, Cortisol is one of the biggest issues.
+When cortisol levels are skewed, it impacts so many other hormones.
 That’s why I suggest starting with looking at your cortisol production – and the stress in your life.

-I know first hand the effects that stress can have on weight.
-I was in perimenopause when my mother got sick, and not only was I caring for her, I was also raising three young children, and working insane hours in my thriving practice.
+I have personal experience with the effects that stress has on weight.
+When my mother got sick, I was in perimenopause.
+Not only was I caring for her, I was also raising three young children, and working insane hours in my thriving practice.

 During this time, I gained 20 pounds, seemingly out of nowhere.
 I couldn’t believe it — I had changed nothing about the way I ate, but my body was certainly changing!
 I tried everything to drop those extra pounds.
-I joined a weight loss program and actually ran to meetings for weigh-in then ran back home again.
-I didn’t recognize that I was increasing the stress on my body, thereby making the problem worse!
+I joined a weight loss program and actually ran to meetings for weigh-in, then ran back home again.
+I failed to recognize that I was increasing the stress on my body, thereby making the problem worse!

-It wasn’t until I took a step back and realized that I was directly contradicting the advice I gave other women that I knew what had to be done.
+It wasn’t until I took a step back and realized that I was directly contradicting the advice I gave other women that I knew what I needed to do.
 Stress reduction was a necessity, not a luxury!

 It’s funny how much you can miss when it comes to your own life, isn’t it?
 I knew that stress and rising cortisol levels could impact weight, but it’s like I forgot it all when I got caught up in my own personal stress cycle.
-I’m so grateful for my education and training, because it allowed me to remember all the things I passed along to women in my practice every day.
+I’m so grateful for my education and training, because it allowed me to eventually remember that all the information I gave women in my practice daily applied to my own situation as well!

 As soon as I stopped and took the time I needed for myself to reduce stress, get present in the moment, and enjoy the life I had instead of simply tearing through it, the weight began to come off.

-As important as cortisol is to hormonal balance and weight loss, it’s certainly not the only hormone to have an effect on weight.
-Let’s take a quick look at some other important players.
+As important as cortisol is to hormonal balance and weight loss, it’s certainly not the only hormone that impacts weight.
+Let’s talk about some other important players.

 Insulin

 Insulin regulates the amount of glucose that can be absorbed by your cells.
-When insulin levels aren’t right, or your body can’t produce insulin as needed, insulin resistance can result.
-What that means is that the glucose made by the food you eat can’t be properly absorbed.
-But your body has to do something with this extra blood sugar, so your liver converts the glucose to fat.
+When insulin levels are off, or your body can’t produce insulin as needed, you may end up with insulin resistance.
+That means that the glucose made by the food you eat can’t be properly absorbed.
+And since your body has to do something with this extra blood sugar, your liver converts the glucose to fat.

 Leptin